Bangkit-eldhian24/basic-webapplication-vuln/README.md

 - Basic command injection on debug endpoint

 # <summary><strong>NOTE </strong></summary>
+This repo includes two intentionally vulnerable web applications created for penetration testing training and practice.
+While both serve the same educational purpose, each application implements different flows and outputs to support specific exercises (e.g., reflective vs. persistent XSS scenarios, basic SQLi vs. chained RCE).
+Both applications are still under development: documentation, additional test cases, and deployment options (e.g., docker-compose) need to be completed to support secure and scalable lab use.
 Read the source file to identify the vulnerability implementation.
 This web application is still in development, so there may be some issues during testing.☕☕

+ # <summary><strong>NOTE </strong></summary>